sdsc/spack/README.md

 ## Guidelines

-The guidelines listed below are intented to provide a foundation for the conventions, policies, and procedures developed by SDSC to manage its Spack instances and the software deployment process.
-While they are not definitive and may change over time, when possible, they should be adhered to, unless special circumstances apply.
+The guidelines listed below are intended to provide a foundation for the conventions, policies, and procedures established by SDSC to manage its Spack instances and the software deployment process.
+While none are definitive and many may change over time, when possible they should be adhered to, unless special circumstances apply.

 - https://spack.readthedocs.io/en/latest/contribution_guide.html
 - https://spack.readthedocs.io/en/latest/packaging_guide.html
 - https://spack.readthedocs.io/en/latest/developer_guide.html

-## GitHub Repository
+## About the GitHub Repository

 The [sdsc/spack](https://github.com/sdsc/spack) GitHub repository is a custom fork of the Spack project's main [spack/spack](https://github.com/spack/spack)